 The IRC has launched a global response to the coronavirus pandemic, with a focus on reaching the most vulnerable where we work.

 In preparation for the current outbreak in Syria, the IRC has been working with local communities and health care workers to help people prevent spreading the virus and understand where to seek support if they become ill.
-The IRC is also working with the World Health Organization and its partners to activate a response in an effort to contain the virus and minimize its impact.
+The IRC is also working with the World Health Organization and its partners to activate a response in an effort to contain the virus and minimise its impact.

 For countries and offices across the world, the IRC has created a real-time risk categorization index and response plan.
 This is paired with ongoing efforts to keep staff and communities safe with the proper knowledge and supplies while delivering lifesaving care.